 Katherine joined NCTRC in late 2018, but has been involved with horses since the age of 5.
 She competed in Grand Prix show jumping from the age of 16, and represented the US in Europe on the USET Developing Rider Tour.
 Katherine holds a BA in Forensics Anthropology from Rollins College.
 She was inspired to join NCTRC after witnessing firsthand the changes in participants from therapeutic riding and hippotherapy, and is currently pursuing instructor certification with PATH Int'l.

 Kelsey Craig, LCSW

 Sarah has a Doctorate in Physical Therapy from the University of Tennessee Health Science Center.
 She primarily works at Duke Regional Hospital, but is very excited to begin seeing clients at NCTRC incorporating hippotherapy.
 Sarah completed AHA level I class with plans to complete level II soon, and she is currently working toward instructor certification with PATH!
 Sarah has over 20 years of horse experience as she began riding as a small child.
 She went on to ride horses in college for University of Tennessee at Martin.

 Amy joined NCTRC in 2019.
 She earned her Master of Physical Therapy from UNC-Chapel Hill in 1999.
 While a Fellow at UNC-Chapel Hill's Clinical Center for the Study of Development and Learning, Amy received the Tom Watson Trainee Research Award, in order to conduct research involving access to community recreation for people with disabilities.
 Amy also published an article about promoting community recreation and leisure in the Pediatric Physical Therapy journal of the American Physical Therapy Association in 2003.
 Amy has extensive experience with a wide variety of conditions, including various syndromes and associations, rare genetic defects, organ transplants, and unspecified gross motor delay, and has completed the AHA Part 1 course.

 Francesca joined NCTRC in August of 2017 as a physical therapist.
 Francesca has a BS in Physical Therapy and a MS in Exercise Physiology.
-She received training in Hippotherapy through the AHA Level I course and looks toward completing her level II course this summer.
+She received training in Hippotherapy through the AHA Part I course and looks toward completing her Part II course soon.
 Francesca has 40 years of physical therapy as well as over 20 years of riding experience and feels she has found her niche here working with our children and adults.